 The participants also had a previous medical screening, with none of the participants having prior heart issues or mental health disorders.

 Subjects took part in the study for the understanding of the effects of stimulant drugs such as (methylphenidate and amphetamine).
 These are what Adderall is a derivative of, with THC.
 The study aimed at finding out what Adderall and weed can have on:

 - Cardiovascular functioning

-In case you’re wondering, tachycardia is a heart rhythm disorder, in which the beat of the heart is much quicker than when it’s resting.
 So, you might want to hold back before you try participating in a marathon after taking “weederall.”

-We know what you might be thinking “hey, this is not heroin or cocaine” relaying that weed is harmless, and there is no evidence to point to long term health complications.
+Some users relay that weed is harmless, and there is no evidence to point to long term health complications.

-You have a valid point; marijuana use can be very safe, yet Adderall can be very harmful.
+However, Adderall can be very harmful.
 The mixture of weed and Adderall elevates the risk factor (and your heart rate).
 Understanding these potential positive and negative effects is essential.

 Adderall And Weed, The Fun, High, and Safety

 Contrary to what some critics say, a lot of madderall users have nothing but words of praise for the mixture.
 Below are a couple of the benefits users claim to enjoy from madderall:

 • Reduced levels of irritability, emotional distress, and fatigue.